+Main components of the subduction zone are: Japanese and Kuril deep water trenches, Kuril Island Arc and the NE part of the Japanese Arc, deep water back arc basins in the Sea of Okhotsk and Sea of Japan.
 Within the Kuril Arc late Cretaceous and Cenozoic volcanic rocks predominate.
-In NE Japan volcanic-carbonaceous- turbidite Mesozoic-Cenozoic series overlie old metamorphic rocks of the Hida Complex and in their turn are covered by Quaternary volcanic rocks.
-Opening the Japanese deepwater basin having the depth up to 3650 m took place at 16-15 Ma ago after rifting within the Eurasian active continental margin, which begun about 21 Ma ago as a result of the anticlockwise turn of NE Japan.
+In NE Japan volcaniccarbonaceous-turbidite Mesozoic-Cenozoic series overlie old metamorphic rocks of the Hida Complex and in their turn are covered by Quaternary volcanic rocks.
+Opening the Japanese deep-water basin having the depth up to 3650 m took place at 16-15 Ma ago after rifting within the Eurasian active continental margin, which begun about 21 Ma ago as a result of the anticlockwise turn of NE Japan.
 This rifting caused the formation along all East Eurasia continental margins the system of pull-apart basins limited by right-lateral slips.
 Such process was supposingly connected with the collision of Hindustan and Eurasia [Xu et al., 2014].

-The total volume of the subduction zone energy mounts to $(11.79-15.33) \times 10^{16}$ J [Gatinsky and Vladova, 2008; Gatinsky et al., 2000].
+The total volume of the subduction zone energy mounts to $(11.79-15.33)\times 10^{16}$ J [ $Gatinsky\ and\ Vladova$ , 2008; $Gatinsky\ et\ al.$ , 2000].
 Epicenters with M 3.99-5.99 predominate; in the middle and maximal depth some hypocenters have magnitudes up to 6.99-7.99.
 Earthquake mechanisms correspond mainly to the extension in the trench, compression in the upper half of BZ, and to trusts and slips in the maximal depth (Figure 15, Figure 16).

-The 12th transect crosses at angle the Japanese Trench, the north part of the Honshu Island, the Sea of Japan deepwater basin north of the Yamato Bank, and the part of the continental margin near Vladivostok (see Figure 14).
+The 12th transect crosses at angle the Japanese Trench, the north part of the Honshu Island, the Sea of Japan deep-water basin north of the Yamato Bank, and the part of the continental margin near Vladivostok (see Figure 14).
 It completely corresponds to BZ deeping down to 600 km.
 Extensions predominate in the trench changing by left-lateral slips near island arc (see Figure 15).
-The compression with thrusts to the northwest characterizes the great part of transect within non-volcanic arc in the north of the Honshu Island, where maximums of the energy releasing are noted.
+The compression with thrusts to the northwest characterizes the great part of transect within nonvolcanic arc in the north of the Honshu Island, where maximums of the energy releasing are noted.
 Deeper extensions and normal faults predominate in the lithosphere upper mantle.
 The seismic discontinuity occurs at the depth 175-353 km, lower which the compression and normal faults predominate evidently connected with the slab detachment.
-North of Vladivostok deep right-lateral slips are developed and in the extreme west near the Russia-China frontier the most deep thrusts and normal faults ocDepth (km)
+North of Vladivostok deep right-lateral slips are developed and in the extreme west near the Russia-China frontier the most deep thrusts and normal faults occur.
+According to seismic tomography data the slab material accumulation can take place in the wide depression in the base of the upper mantle at the depth 660-685 km [Gu et al., 2012; Schmerr and Thomas, 2011].
+The energy distribution deep-water basin north of the Yamato Bank, and the part of the continental margin near Figure 15.
+The deep seismic section and energy dissipation graph along the 12th transect across the Japanese Trench, the north part of the Honshu Island, the Sea Japan Vladivostok (see Figure 14).
+Hypocenters' magnitude varies from 4.2 to 7.9.

-Figure 13.
-The deep seismic section and energy dissipation graph along the 10th transect across the Baikal Rift System (see Figure 12).
-The southeast here and in other graphs (Figure 15 and Figure 16) is on the right.
-Hypocenters' magnitude varies from 4.6 to 5.7.
+Figure 16.
+The deep seismic section and energy dissipation graph along the 13th transect across the Kuril Trench, south Kuril Islands, Sea of Okhotsk, and North Sakhalin (see Figure 14).
+Hypocenters' magnitude varies from 4.2 to 7.7.